Healthy Creamy Leek Soup (Dairy-Free Base)

 potato, broccoli, and leek soup in a bowl

-On my blog Living Large in A Small House, I may sometimes use affiliate links, which means a small commission is earned if you make a purchase via the link.
+On my blog Living Large in A Small House, I may sometimes use affiliate links, which means a small commission is earned if you purchase via the link.
 The price will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.
 You can find my full Disclosure Policy HERE

-Creamy Potato, Broccoli, and Leek Soup
+Creamy Leek, Potato, and Broccoli Soup

 Course: Soup